simishag/zappos/sku/README.md

 The instructions provided indicate that 4 images should be returned.
 However, I was only able to retrieve 3 images.
 I checked the JSON response and found that on SKU 7860495, defaultImageUrl is set to null.

+There are some minor improvements that could be made given more time.
+The SKU input file could be streamed, rather than read in all at once.
+Multiple threads could be used to retrieve and save the images in parallel rather than serially.
+Both of these steps could be put together with the use of thread pools.